microsoftgraph/msgraph-sdk-powershell/src/Devices.CorporateManagement/Devices.CorporateManagement/docs/v1.0-beta/Update-MgDeviceAppMgtMobileApp.md

 ### -InstallSummary
 Contains properties for the installation summary of a mobile app.
+This will be deprecated starting May, 2023 (Intune Release 2305).
 To construct, please use Get-Help -Online and see NOTES section for INSTALLSUMMARY properties and create a hash table.

 ```yaml